alanvardy/tod/README.md

 tod -p work
 ```

+## Disabling spinners

+Find the line in your `tod.cfg` that reads `"spinners": null` and change the value to false.

 ## Why I made this

 I am a developer who uses Todoist to reduce stress and cognitive overhead, by delegating things that a machine does well to a machine.
 This CLI application scratches some very specific itches for me, and I hope that it may be of use to others as well!